 Contract us to finish it with your choice of color etc .

 Buy it once it's finished with my choice of colors .

 As of mid-May work has stopped on the Bronco .
-I have a job in the shop so don't expect to start up again until July .
+I have a job in the shop so don't expect to start up again until sometime in July .